dominicfeliton/WorldwideChat/README.md

 - Configurable rate limits so your players don't fill up a quota too quickly.
 - Persistent translation sessions saved per player across server reboots and reloads.
 - Stat tracker to keep track of how your players use this plugin.
+- A configuration GUI to easily change your config.yml.
 - SQL (MariaDB/MySQL) + MongoDB Support.

 And much more to come!